 Animals

 Animal cells divide through mitosis or meiosis, depending on the cell type.
-Animal cells lack a cell wall, so cytokinesis involves constricting the cell membrane in the middle of the cell, eventually pinching the cell into two daughter cells.
+Animal cells lack a cell wall, so cytokinesis involves constricting the cell membrane in the middle of the cell, eventually pinching the cell into two daughter cells And that's really what it comes down to..

 The Evolutionary Significance of Cell Division